infumap/infumap/docs/deployment/raspberry-pi.md

 ## Raspberry Pi / VPN

-_TODO: these notes are incomplete / very rough / probably flawed._
+_TODO: assume these notes are incomplete / very rough / probably flawed._

-If you run Infumap on hardware managed by someone else (Amazon EC2, Digital Ocean Droplet etc.), you have no option but to trust them.
-In particular, it is possible for your hosting provider to take a snapshot of any running VPS instance, including any data currently in memory.
+If you run Infumap on hardware managed by someone else (e.g. Amazon EC2, Digital Ocean Droplet etc.), you have no option but to trust them.
+Notably, it is possible for your hosting provider to take a snapshot of any running VPS instance, including any data currently in memory.
 There is no way to secure Infumap against this.

-If trusting your VPS vendo is unacceptable to you, your only option is to host Infumap on hardware that you control.
+If trusting your VPS vendor is unacceptable to you, your only option is to host Infumap on hardware that you control.
 I personally host Infumap on a Raspberry Pi 5 sitting in my living room.
 I'm very happy with this setup.

-Unfortunately, most Internet service providers (ISPs) dynamically issue WAN IPs from a private subnet.
-In order to access Infumap from the internet, you will need to securely route traffic via a public IP address that you control.
+Most Internet service providers (ISPs) dynamically issue WAN IPs from a private subnet.
+Consequently, in order to access Infumap from the internet, you will need to securely route traffic via a public IP address that you control.

 This document walks through one method of setting all of this up.

-### Raspberry Pi Setup
+### Initial Raspberry Pi Setup

 Use the Raspberry Pi Imager to install a new image.